Aayush-99/CS510-Final-Project/README.md

 If the suggested label isn't quite right or if you want to customize it, simply edit the label directly in the textbox provided within the extension's popup.

 ## Conclusion
-Enjoy a more organized and efficient web browsing experience with Coherence, your AI-powered assistant for managing and categorizing bookmarks in real-time!
+Enjoy a more organized and efficient web browsing experience with Bookmark.ai, your AI-powered assistant for managing and categorizing bookmarks in real-time!